Pen y Fan & Waterfalls (Pace): June 3rd-4th

-The highest peak in South Wales provides a challenging climb to the summit standing at 886m.
-The horseshoe route is just over 9miles long and will take around 6 hours to complete.
+We are really pleased you are joining us to tackle the highest peak in South Wales.
+Its summit stands at 886m; offering beautiful views for miles.
+The horseshoe route is just over 9miles long and will take around 6 hours.
 An early start sees us meet in the Brecon Beacon's Taf Fechan Forest and the walk begins with the steepest climb of the day.
-We continue with a more restful flatter ridge for around half an hour, before heading up to the first of our 4 summits, Corn Du.
+We continue with a more restful flatter ridge for around an hour, before heading up to the first of our 4 summits, Corn Du.
 On a clear day, we start to take in the most magical view for miles, towering over the surrounding Welsh countryside.

 After Corn Du, we drop a little, before climbing to our highest point, the impressive summit of Pen y Fan at 886m.
 A great place to stop for lunch, while enjoying the view on a nice day.

 We continue around this circular horseshoe route with a quick descent before climbing once more to the top of the next peak, Cribyn.
 As we look back, the views of Pen y Fan's steep face arching around behind us is one of the most iconic in the Brecon Beacons.

 Finally walkers have the option of either taking a well earned rest or tackling the shorter sharp out and back ascent of Fan-y-Big.
 This final peak is the home of the famous "Diving Board", from which the brave can take some impressively daring pictures!